 NiAnn A. Thompson

 NiAnn Thompson joined the Presbytery staff in January, 1999 as Resource Center Director, served as Assistant Stated Clerk from 2001-2013, and serves as staff resource to the Committees on Christian Education and Nurture, Nominations, Representation, and the Committee on Ministry.
 She is also Part-time Director of Christian Education at First Presbyterian, Malvern, and is former Director of Christian Education at First Presbyterian, Arkadelphia, Westminster Presbyterian, Hot Springs, and First Presbyterian, Jonesboro.

 She serves the Presbytery as Adviser to Christian Educators seeking certification and has served on the Ferncliff Camp Board, as Cluster III Representative to Presbytery, and on Committees on Preparation for Ministry and Christian Education.
 NiAnn is an ordained Elder and Deacon.

 She is a 1995 graduate of Memphis Theological Seminary with a M.A. in Religion and a 1991 graduate of Henderson State University with a B.A. in Secondary Education.
 NiAnn is a Certified Christian Educator.

-She is a widow and lives in Malvern with her dog.
+She is a widow and lives in Hot Springs with her dog.
 She has a blended family of six adult children, nine grandchildren and four great grands.

 Staff Resource for Youth